*BLOATED/UNBALANCED* BYD 24v 8s Lifepo4 3kWh BLOWOUT!

 Shipping to lower 48 states ONLY.
 Shipping is a flat rate $350.
 Buy 1 or 100 and shipping is only $350.
 Or pickup for FREE at our Bensalem, PA location.
 Email us at email@example.com to schedule a local pickup.
 Please allow an extra couple business days for shipping.
-These are going fast and it will take our team some time to palletize and set up freight.
 We include residential and lift gate service with every shipment as well.

-*These are the same exact BYD modules that we previously had in stock, but the cells have more bloating/swelling.
-One or two sides of the case may be cracked and the cells may be exposed.
+*These are the same exact BYD modules that we previously had in stock, but the cells have more bloating/swelling than usual and they are a little out of balance.
+One or two sides of the case may be a little cracked or expanded.
 These cracks also could have been cause from handling.
 Either way the green straps are still in tact for compression.
 They are still showing good voltage, have no dead cells, and are not leaking.
-At $175 per module you can't go wrong.
+At $150 per module you can't go wrong.
+We recommend adding a balancer and then keeping the cells between 3.00v and 3.4v.
+They will be easier to stay balanced this way.

 THESE ARE SOLD AS IS.
 NO RETURNS.